tOlheiser/notes/tooling/nodeNPM.md

 ```

 **Benefit of a grocery list:** Lets say we need to install all the dependencies for a project.
 When we run **npm install**, npm will **install all the dependencies specified in the package.json file**.

+### A Note on Saving Packages

+**Difference between --save-dev and --save**
+--save-dev is used to save the package for development purpose.
+Example: unit tests, minification..
+--save is used to save the package required for the application to run.

+For a more detailed answer, look at the 2nd highest rated answer: [stackoverflow](https://stackoverflow.com/questions/22891211/what-is-the-difference-between-save-and-save-dev)